angusgibbs/statsjs/docs/getting_started.md

 If you pass a string, it will sort in ascending order by the given attribute.

-If you pass a function, it will be used as the comparator;
+If you pass a function, it will be used as the comparator.

 ### #min()